Univariate Statistics

 twoway is significantly better than one way

-Factor coding
+Factor Coding

+Statsmodels contrasts.
 By default Pandas use “dummy coding”.
 Explore:

 print(twoway.model.data.param_names)